-No, this is not a post about the loss of our religious freedom—it’s a reflection on a quote I’ve looked at many times since I first wrote it down about nine years ago at a conference on preaching…
+No, this is not a post about the loss of our religious freedom—it’s a reflection on a quote I’ve looked at many times since I first wrote it down about nine years ago at a conference on good preaching…

 If you think the gathering of biblical facts and standing up with a Bible in your hand will automatically equip you to communicate well, you are desperately mistaken.
 It will not.
 You must work at being interesting.
 Boredom is a gross violation, being dull is a grave offense, and irrelevance is a disgrace to the gospel.
 Too often these three crimes go unpunished and we preachers are the criminals. ~ Charles Swindoll